atomictom/combine-svgs/README.md

 # combine-svgs

----

 Merge multiple svgs into one using `<symbol>` elements and optimizing with [svgo](https://github.com/svg/svgo).
 Similar to [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore) and [gulp-svgstore](https://github.com/w0rm/gulp-svgstore) and based on [Chris Coyier's CSS Tricks Article](https://css-tricks.com/svg-symbol-good-choice-icons/).
-Unlike the previous two tools, I wanted something you could use regardless of what tools you use.
+Unlike the previous two tools, I wanted something you could use without needing to use grunt or gulp.

 ## Usage